Work experience

 - Led end-to-end development of Vineyard Angel – a drone imagery analysis system for vineyard health assessment and missing plant detection.

-- Built and deployed ML pipelines using Python (PyTorch, scikit-learn, OpenCV) on Microsoft Azure with Linux-based infrastructure.
+- Built ML pipelines and contributed to deployment efforts using Python (PyTorch, scikit-learn, OpenCV) on Microsoft Azure with Linux-based infrastructure.

-- Participated in hackathons: built a scoliosis severity detection model and an LLM-based PDF chatbot.
+- Participated in hackathons: built a scoliosis severity estimation system and CatAIog – LLM-based PDF document chatbot.

 - Presented the Vineyard Angel project at the AI2FUTURE 2022 conference in collaboration with an agricultural partner.